 Solar energy is quickly emerging as an ideal alternative to traditional methods of generating electricity.
 For the most part, Vancouver residents are used to drawing power from the grid and paying BC Hydro for the service.
 With a solar panel setup, however, BC Hydro customers can actually start to generate their own clean energy, and in some cases can sell some of that electricity back to the grid.
-If you are considering adding solar panels to your property, you may be wondering if it is really worth the investment.
-To help you determine if solar energy is right for your needs, be sure to take a look at some of the significant points discussed below.
+If you are considering adding solar panels to your property, you may be wondering if it is really worth the investment in 2023.
+To help you determine if solar energy is right for your needs in Vancouver, be sure to take a look at some of the significant points discussed below.

 The average home in BC can generate 4,400 kWh of electricity in a given year, which is enough power to keep something like a large scale home entertainment system running for up to four years!
 In other terms, this amount of energy can keep all the electrical components of a small BC home running for six months, which is a big step towards complete energy independence.

 There are a number of reasons why it is beneficial to start generating your own power by investing in a solar panel system.
 Getting started on the process is extremely easy thanks to the Net Metering Program from BC Hydro.
 Residents and businesses simply need to apply for access to the electrical grid and can start to supplement their regular electrical use with their own solar-generated power.
 Adding a solar panel system that is connected to the power grid will also go a long way towards increasing the value of your property.
 For residents and businesses that are unable to connect to BC Hydro’s grid, solar energy is a great choice when it comes to having a reliable source of electricity on your property.